First-person Camera

 State

 The FirstPersonCamera class must track its position and orientation.
-Some of the state we have seen as parameters that we'll need to pass to Matrix4.look.
-It also holds on to some derived state, like the eyeFromWorld matrix, which will be frequently accessed by the renderer or other camera methods.
+Some of the state will be the parameters we pass to Matrix4.look.
+Other state will be derived, like the eyeFromWorld matrix, which the renderer will access frequently.

 Insert this code in lib/first-person-camera.ts in your project.